ptrpl4/GitBookWiki/leftovers/other-tech/therms.md

 **Application** - end-user oriented programs

-To sum up - most end-user programs with GUI are applications, small specific programs with GUI could be called Tools, Services - programs that run in background and helping to work other Applications in System.
+### Summary

+Most end-user programs with a GUI are considered applications.
+An application can consist of multiple services.
+Small, specific programs with a GUI can be called tools or utilities – these are typically smaller programs with a single purpose, or even command-line-only programs.
+Services are programs that run in the background and support the operation of other applications or the system itself.

+( utils => tools => services => apps ) == program